tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:forValidation
 - Preferred Label: for Validation
-- Definition: Relates an ValidationMethod to a Validation.
+- Definition: Relates a bdqffdq:ValidationMethod to a bdqffdq:Validation.
 - SubClass Of: forDataQualityNeed; validationProperty
 - Range [ owl:someValuesFrom bdqffdq:forValidation ]
-- Comments: Use to link ValidationMethods to Validations.
-Describes the relationship between a ValidationMethod (solutions) and a Validation (needs).
-Parallel concepts are forAmendment, forMeasure, and forIssue.
+- Comments: Use to link bdqffdq:ValidationMethods to bdqffdq:Validations.
+Describes the relationship between a bdqffdq:ValidationMethod (Solutions layer, see Figure 3 in Veiga et al., 2017) and a bdqffdq:Validation (Need layer, see Figure 3 in Veiga et al., 2017).
+Parallel concepts are bdqffdq:forAmendment, bdqffdq:forMeasure, and bdqffdq:forIssue.

 ********************